sribee/stix-pattern-evaluator/README.md

 As you can see, it is very straight forward.
 This is a very basic expression tree with only one condition.
 This will not produce any results until you initialize a `PatternEvaluator` and provide an object resolver.
 As mentioned above, there may be a specific use case where you would want to provide your own.

 ### Resolving the object path
-The STIX object path is part of the Cyber Oservable data model.
+The STIX object path is part of the [STIX Cyber Observable](https://docs.oasis-open.org/cti/stix/v2.1/csprd02/stix-v2.1-csprd02.html#_Toc26789822) data model.
 In our above example, this would be the `process:name` in our condition.
 This example will demonstrate how the `PatternEvaluator` interacts with the `ObjectPathResolver`.

 First, we need to create a static resolver:
 ```java